Equipment Design

 Crucial Factors to Consider When Expanding Your Food Processing Operation

 No matter the size of your current food processing operation, you may someday need to expand.
-If and when that day comes, you’ll have to address important questions regarding the expansion’s impact on your production.
+If and when that day comes, you’ll have to address these important questions regarding the expansion’s impact on your production...

 Three Ways Inclined Agitation Improves Operational Efficiency

-Choosing the right kettle design is a key part of your food processing operation.
 When it comes to optimizing your production, there are two clear alternatives in the mixing and agitation area: horizontal ribbon blenders and hemispherical kettles with inclined agitation.
+Both have their benefits, but there are three significant ways kettles with inclined agitation set themselves apart...

 Use the 10X Rule to Guide Your Food Production Expansion